sadighian/crypto-rl/README.md

 1. Purpose
 2. Scope
 3. Dependencies
-4. Project Structure
+4. Project structure
+5. Design patterns
-5. Getting started
+6. Getting started
-6. Citing this project
+7. Citing this project
-7. Appendix
+8. Appendix

 ## 1. Purpose
 The purpose of this application is to provide a toolkit to: